Canadian International Merchandise Trade (Customs Basis)

 This methodology does not apply.

-The administrative data collected in this program is a census.
+The administrative data collected in this program are a census.
 Data are collected for all units of the target population, therefore no sampling is done.

 Data are extracted from administrative files.

 Import data are collected via electronic transmission of Canada Border Service Agency (CBSA) B3 forms.
 Data for exports to the United States are collected via electronic transmission of United States Census Bureau data compiled from United States Customs and Border Protection documents.
-Non-US export data are received from Canadian exporters via electronic transmissions, or are captured from customs paper forms or summary reports submitted to the CBSA.
+Non-US export data are received from Canadian exporters via electronic transmissions submitted to the CBSA.

 In general, merchandise trade statistics are compiled from administrative records used by customs agencies to facilitate and oversee the flow of goods across the frontier.